Guidelines for the monitoring of volume individual voluntary arrangement and protected trust deed providers

 - how the volume provider deals with variations, ensuring the debtor has agreed to them, and that the IVA is still viable

-The monitoring visit must include a detailed review of estate accounts and the procedures for access and authority for making payments.
-This must include, but is not limited to the following matters.
+Each annual monitoring cycle must include a detailed review of estate accounts and the procedures for access and authority for making payments.
+This must include, but is not limited to, the following matters.

 - Can monies be traced through any virtual or header account to ensure segregation from other monies?